 Nowcasting guarantees adequate coverage of the spatial-temporal window for which the forecast analysis is carried out.
 It is used for very short-term forecasting of rainfall and of those meteorological parameters (such as temperature, cloud cover, wind speed and direction, and solar radiation) that are significant for organisations managing the feed-in of energy from renewable energy plants.

-Multimodel ensemble forecasts
+Multimodel ensemble predictions

-Data quality control and validation
+Quality control and data validation